BLUETTI Launches the Veterans & Military Benefits Program

 EP500/EP500Pro-Home Backup Makes Perfect Sense.

-Designed for electrical appliances rated below 2000W /3000W, EP500/EP500Pro both have 5,100Wh capacity to keep household essentials running for days.
-Once connected to the grid, they will automatically detect power failures and instantly provide backup power for the entire house once there's an outage.
+Power Outage US reported 1.48million outage hours in 2020, a 73% increase from 2019.
+The growth has fluctuated yearly, which doesn't look better in 2022.
+The EP500/EP500Pro store the same 5,100Wh capacity to keep household essentials running for days.
+While they're designed to care for electrical appliances rated below 2000W or 3000W.
+Once connected to the grid, they will automatically detect power failures and instantly provide backup power for the entire house.
+Finally, the BLUETTI app allows for remote control and over-the-air(OTA) firmware upgrades.

 AC200MAX+B230: All Comes From the Sun.

-Solar generator, expansion battery, and solar panel in one bundle.
-BLUETTI AC200MAX can run high-drain appliances with a rated power lower than 2,200W, and handle up to 4,800W instant startup power.
-Its capacity can be expanded to 8,192Wh by hooking up two B300 batteries.
+Solar generator, expansion battery, and solar panel---all in one bundle.
+The BLUETTI AC200MAX is capable of running high-drain appliances that have a rated power lower than 2,200W, and can handle up to 4,800W instant startup power.
+It's BLUETTI's first expandable solar power station and is able to attain a maximum 8,192Wh capacity by hooking up two B300 battery packs(3,072Wh per pack).

 AC200MAX takes the utmost 900W solar input and 500W AC input.
-When charging with them connected together, it'll be fully charged within two hours.
+When charging with solar panels and an AC adapter together, it will get a full capacity within two hours.
+Set up this solar system in the great outdoors or just for home backup; this bundle will provide as much power as quickly possible.
+For RV or camping enthusiasts, AC200MAX makes powering car electrical appliances easy with a 30A NEMA TT-30 outlet and 12V/30A Super DC outlet.
+The BLUETTI app masters everything about AC200MAX at any time from anywhere.

 AC200P: Power Anything, Anywhere.

-AC200P can draw 900W power from solar panels and 500W from AC power sources.
-When connected to both, it will be charged up within 2 hours.
-With 17 outputs like 100-120V AC outlet, Type-C, USB-A, DC5521, car socket, 12V/25A RV port, and wireless charger on top, AC200P covers most daily electronics.
+AC200P also can draw 900W power from solar panels and 500W from the AC power sources.
+When connected to both at the same time, it will be charged up in less than 2 hours.
+AC200P is able to power 17 devices at once.
+Its output options include the classic 100-120V AC outlet, Type-C, USB-A, DC5521, car socket, 12V/25A RV port, and wireless charger on the top; these would cover almost daily electronics.

 EB70S+EB55: Good Things Come in Small Packages.

-After 2,500 cycles, EB70S and EB55 will retain approximately 80% of their rated capacity thanks to the LiFePO4 battery.
-They both feature 12 outlets to charge multiple devices simultaneously and support dual charging with 200W solar & 200W AC input.
-The folding handle on top is advantageous for on-the-go or outdoor getaways.
+After 2,500 discharges and charges, the EB70S and EB55 will retain approximately 80% of their rated capacity, also thanks to the LiFePO4 battery chemistry.
+They both feature 12 outlets to charge multiple devices simultaneously.
+The charging is also similar, supporting dual charging with 200W solar and 200W AC input.
+The folding handle on top of the unit is advantageous for on-the-go or outdoor getaways.

 When and How to Join the Program